jlsdff/jlsdff/README.md

 ## About Me

 I'm an IT Student from National Teacher College, Philippines.
-I enjoy programming and have a passion for Web Development.
+I enjoy programming and have a passion for Full Stack Development.

 ## 🔧 Technologies & Tools